The questions you ask about coffee. Ask them about matcha.

 Yes.
 Many customers order multiple grades for different uses.

-Once you're set up, reordering is simple.
+Once you are set up, reordering is simple.
 Contact us or use your account to place repeat orders.

 Yes.
 We encourage sampling before any commitment.
 Request samples through our form.